 - Inflation adjustment uses the Consumer Price Index (CPI) published by the Bureau of Labor Statistics (BLS).

-*The District has no revenue-supported debt obligations or lease revenue obligations.
+Note: The District has no revenue-supported debt obligations or lease-purchase or lease-revenue obligations.